 For many of us, the list is a long one.
 Sure, we start with our parents, but soon there are playmates, and teachers, and aunts, uncles, cousins, siblings, etc. And the list grows, including our bosses and coworkers later on.

-All this is about our self worth.
-Feeling we have value as human beings.
-And we give a lot of power to other people for something that ultimately sits inside us.
+And about feeling we have value as human beings.
+We give a lot of power to other people for something that ultimately sits inside us.
 Something deep within, waiting to be fed.

 Trying to impress others — seeking approval — is a lot like saying “feed me!”
 But most of us flourish best when we learn to feed ourselves.
 Unfortunately, we may not realize how often we’re looking elsewhere for our sustenance.